Our Blog - Secantor Business Services

 • What happens in the first few months?

-This is where a fractional CFO can have an immediate and measurable impact.
+This is often where a fractional CFO can have an immediate and measurable impact.

-If you’re exploring whether this could be right for your business, you may also find it helpful to review our Fractional CFO services for SMEs page, which explains how this support works in practice.
+If you are exploring whether this could be right for your business, you may also find it helpful to review our Fractional CFO services for SMEs page, which explains how this support works in practice.

 Why Businesses Bring in a Fractional CFO